PERTS/docs/project_management_best_practices.md

 # Project Management Best Practices

 ## Epic

-A feature set, or a big user story.
+A feature set, or a big user story, e.g. "New users can register and authenticate."

 In ZenHub, these are issues with a special label.